-Aside from flying Alaska, there is a wide range of options to earn Mileage Plan miles, including:
+Besides flying with Alaska, there is a wide range of options for earning Mileage Plan miles, including:

-- Earn miles when you rent a car with Alaska’s car rental partners — including Avis, Dollar, and Hertz
+- Rent a car with Alaska’s car rental partners, including Avis, Dollar, and Hertz.

-- You can also earn miles on a wide range of everyday purchases from flowers to wines, with Alaska’s everyday partners
+- Earn miles on a wide range of everyday purchases, from flowers to wines, with Alaska’s everyday partners

 - Earn miles by spending on an Alaska Airlines co-branded credit card: